hansenlam/public_PathReporter/README.md

 This program implements an object oriented approach, using Python v3.x.
 Dependencies include but are not limited to: pandas, numpy, openpyxl, re, string, math, lxml, ujson, collections

+HOW TO USE:
+Example uses are documented in "scenarios_script.py" In summary, XML documents containing collections of subspecialty reports should be grouped in to folders by subspecialty.
+Sample code is provided which acesses each XML file in a folder.
+Key functions include the "report_extract" and "report_extract_feats" functions.
+A slightly modified function, "report_extract_prostate" is also provided to demonstrate how different modules can be added to alter feature extraction.
+Key classes include the XMLDocument class which parses individual reports into accessioning information, demographics, diagnostic text, and gross specimen descriptions, and saves to a new instance.